 * Separate entries for each short story, poem, etc.

 * Author & title indexes in Hebrew and English

 ITHL represents Israeli authors at major international book fairs and meets with publishers from around the world.
 We also prepare book displays, catalogues and information for smaller book fairs.
 Israeli Embassies and Cultural Centers often use our material for their "Books from Israel" presentations.

 These are organized to promote general interest in Hebrew literature and to foster the highest standards of translation.
 They enable translators to compare experiences, meet the authors they are translating and discuss a variety of topics.

 ITHL coordinates promotion trips around the world for Israeli authors.
 It also hosts special literary events in Israel for foreign publishers, authors and journalists to get to know their Israeli counterparts.

 ITHL has initiated a number of projects aimed at promoting interest in countries which have had little access to modern Hebrew literature.
-Recent projects have focused on translation into Arabic, Russian and other CIS languages, Chinese, Indian languages and Japanese.
+Recent projects have focused on translation into Arabic, French, Spanish, Chinese, Indian languages and Turkish.
 ITHL has also cooperated on a special catalogue of Hebrew literature in Chinese, and published individual bibliographies of the work of Nobel Prize winner, S.Y.Agnon, and renowned poet Yehuda Amichai.

 Our unique library, situated near Tel Aviv, has a large collection of Hebrew books in translation as well as archival material.